proxytranslation/user-docs/cookbook/jstranslation.md

 ### X-proxy

-To check how a website is doing over the proxy, open it in the **X-proxy** mode, a specialized Preview mode available through the Dashboard page list.
-Click on Preview in the hover menu while holding `Ctrl` to open it.
+To check how a website is doing over the proxy, open it in the **X-proxy** mode, a specialized Preview mode available through the Dashboard Pages list.
+Right-click on any of the pages and select X Proxy to view the page in the Preview mode.

 Note that you need to *add at least one target language *and* select it in the left side menu* to access the preview.